andazi/Data-analysis-on-Nigerian-Economy/README.md

 - Special thanks to the [OpenAI GPT-3](https://openai.com) model for assisting in generating project content.

-Feel free to reach out to [andaziboboye@gmail.com] for any questions or further information.
+Feel free to reach out to my mail [andazi](andaziboboye@gmail.com) for any questions or further information.

 Happy analyzing!